tallguyjenks/dotfiles/README.md

-# Dot Files
+# General dotfiles

-This will be my repo that contains all of my:

-- configuration dot files
-- shell scripts
-- disaster recovery files
+> This is a github dotfiles repo mainly for VS Code Codespace personalization first
+> This is not for a Desktop environment configuration